Posts

 Image

 I was born like a question no one wished to answer.
 A stubborn spark, they said— too loud, too certain, too unwilling to bend.
 When I walked alone through corridors of doubt, their silence followed me like a shadow.
 No hands held mine.
 No doors opened.
 No voices said you will make it.
 They watched instead— waiting for my fall to become their proof.
-So I built my road with splinters of refusal.
+So I built my road, with splinters of refusal.
 I stitched courage from sleepless nights, from insults thrown like stones at my unfinished dreams.
-Every step forward was rebellion.
-Every breath a quiet argument against the world that had already decided my ending.
-And now— Now they gather like birds around sunlight.
+Every step forward, was rebellion.
+Every breath, a quiet argument against the world that had already decided my ending.
+And now— Now they gather, like birds around sunlight.
 They speak my name with admiration, decorate my victories with borrowed pride.
-They say they always believed in me.
+They say, they always believed in me.
 But I remember the long winters of walking alone.
-I remember the echoes of empty rooms where hope was the only voice that stayed.
+I remember, the echoes of empty rooms where hope was the only voice that stayed.
 Still, I do not carry bitterness.
-Because the girl who fought the world did not win to ...
+Because the girl who fought the worl...

 The Weight I Carry